affixalex/crowdcrunch/README.md

 # CrowdCrunch Microservices Example

-There are a lot of moving parts here in a seemingly simple example!

-I initially wanted to use the most recent Istio 1.0 snapshot but I think it is more prudent here to use the 0.8 LTS release and work with a stable foundation.
-Istio 1.0 is going to be A Big Deal(TM), but let's see what we can do today.

 Bryan Cantrill first made the observation that the modern microservice movement closely mimics the Unix philosophy.
 For those who have forgotten the Unix philosophy, it is three simple rules...

 1. Write small tools that do one thing and do it well.